WebIDauth/WebIDDelegatedAuth/README.markdown

     echo '<a href="https://auth.my-profile.eu/auth/?authreqissuer=http://localhost/index.php">Click here to Login</a>';

-This will ensure that you wish to verify the server's response signature according to the proper certificate already present in Authentication_X509CertRepo.php
+This will ensure that you wish to verify the server's response signature according to the proper certificate, which is also already present in Authentication_X509CertRepo.php

+Should you want to host your own WebID identity provider (like foafssl.org or auth.my-profile.net), you may check a PHP implementation at https://github.com/WebIDauth/WebIDauth (which is the software used to operate auth.my-profile.net).

 --------------------------------------------------------------------------------